FelixErnst/EpiTxDb.Mm.mm10/README.md

 # Installation

-The current version of the RNAmodR package is available from Bioconductor.
+The current version of the `EpiTxDb.Mm.mm10` package is available from Bioconductor.

 ## Github